davidmshore/InvestingEssentials/docs/investing/portfolio-allocation.md

 - <=10% sector focused
 	- It is generally better not to be focused on a specific market sector, e.g., energy, unless the investor has a good reason.
 - <=10% REIT
 	- Real estate investment trusts are real estate securities that offer returns on rental property to investors.
+REITs tend to focus on a certain type of real estate, e.g., apartments, shopping centers, storage units, etc., so an index fund of REITs can be used to diversify.
 - <=20% global equities
 	- Global investment is okay to have or not giving consideration to the stability of the domestic economy.
 For US investors, it can help smooth out periods of poor US stock market performance, but it has historically slightly underperformed the US market on average.
 	- Large cap domestic companies doing business globally are, in a way, a global investment.